 The third ingredient for success is capital and mentorship for grassroots entrepreneurship.
 We’ll showcase some success stories from the heartland — inspirational and instructive case studies that can illuminate the path for others.

 And, of course, there will be time for networking, cocktails, and hors d’oeuvres.

 The evening will also kick off an editorial initiative — led by our editor in chief, Blaise Zerega — to cover this wider theme at VentureBeat.

-These efforts will build toward the main event, in Reno on September 11-13.
+These efforts will build toward the main event next year, in Reno on March 5-7, 2018.
 The location is relevant: Reno reduced its unemployment rate to near 4 percent from 14 percent after 170 companies, led by Tesla, Microsoft, and Google, expanded jobs there.
 Corporate and regional development leaders will explain the impact the movement has had on local economics, culture, and workforce education, and how other companies can do the same — not only in Reno, but across the nation.

 Even if you can’t make it to the June kick-off event, I’d like to invite you — leaders of the technology industry, especially those of you in the SF Bay Area — to join the conversation and cause.
 Contact me here, and I’ll keep you informed of initiative updates.

 This is something we at VentureBeat believe in.
 We’re seeing other groups and events around the country pick up the cause from various angles and interests, including Rise of Rest, Maker Cities, Personal Democracy, the Kauffman Foundation, and many more.
 We’re partnering with some of these groups.
 But we’ve yet to see a united, bipartisan, dialogue on how the tech community can contribute.
 This is our opportunity to come together with some solutions.